-The microalgae are found naturally in water bodies (fresh as well as marine) and can be extensively used for large scale production.
+The microalgae are found naturally in all water bodies and can be extensively used for large-scale production.
 The plankton-rich sea water can be pumped into on-shore construction, or in nursery rearing of bivalve molluscs.
 Usually, blooms of natural phytoplankton are induced in the enclosures where the consumers are grown.
 This method is very economical where large quantities of micro-algae are needed.